commercetools/commercetools-sdk-java-v2/README.md

 ## Configuration

 Creating http requests starts from the ApiRoot which  holds information specific to the project.
-Easiest way to configure it is to use the following method:
+To configure the ApiRoot use the following method:

 ```java
 import com.commercetools.api.defaultconfig.ApiFactory;